James Caan

-After a five-year break from acting, he returned with roles in Gardens of Stone (1987), Misery (1990), Honeymoon in Vegas (1992), Eraser (1996), Mickey Blue Eyes (1999), The Yards (2000), City of Ghosts (2002), Elf (2003), and Get Smart (2008).
+After a five-year break from acting, he returned with roles in Gardens of Stone (1987), Misery (1990), Honeymoon in Vegas (1992), Eraser (1996), Mickey Blue Eyes (1999), The Yards (2000), City of Ghosts (2002), Elf (2003) and Get Smart (2008).

 Early life

-Caan was born on March 26, 1940, in The Bronx, New York City, to Sophie (née Falkenstein; 1915–2016) and Arthur Caan (1909–1986), Jewish immigrants from Germany.
-His father was a kosher meat dealer.
+Caan was born on March 26, 1940, in The Bronx, New York City, to Sophie (née Falkenstein; 1915–2016) and Arthur Caan (1909–1986), Jewish immigrants from Bingen am Rhein, Rhineland, Germany.
+His father sold a wide variety of meats, according to James Caan in an interview with Charlie Rose as well as Kosher meats.
+James grew up a lively boy and often participated in street fights.
+At that time he enjoyed boxing, rodeo and motorcycle riding.
 One of three siblings, Caan grew up in Sunnyside, Queens.
+His sister, Barbara Emily Caan Licker, died of leukemia in 1981, aged 38.

-He was educated in New York City, and later attended Michigan State University (MSU).
+Caan was educated in New York City, and later attended Michigan State University (MSU).
 He was a member of the Alpha Epsilon Pi fraternity during his two years at Michigan State.
 During his time at MSU he wanted to play football but was unable to make the team.
 He later transferred to Hofstra University in Hempstead, New York, but did not graduate.
 His classmates at Hofstra included Francis Ford Coppola and Lainie Kazan.

-While studying at Hofstra University he became intrigued by acting and was interviewed for, accepted to, and enrolled in New York City's Neighborhood Playhouse School of the Theatre, where he studied for five years.
+While studying at Hofstra University, Caan became intrigued with acting.
+He enrolled in New York City's Neighborhood Playhouse School of the Theatre, where he studied for five years.
 One of his instructors was Sanford Meisner.
-"I just fell in love with acting", he later recalled.
+"I just fell in love with acting," he later recalled.
 "Of course all my improvs ended in violence."